lawrennd/old_talks/_neurips/includes/neurips-experiment-results.md

 \subsection{NeurIPS Experiment Results}

 \notes{The final results of the experiment were as follows.
-From 170 papers 4 had to be withdrawn or were rejected without completing the review process, for the remainder, the 'confusion matrix' for the two committee's decisions is below.}
+From 170 papers 4 had to be withdrawn or were rejected without completing the review process, for the remainder, the 'confusion matrix' for the two committee's decisions is in Table \ref{table-neurips-experiment-results}.}

-\html{<table>
+\table{\html{<table>
   <tr>
   <td colspan="2"></td><td colspan="2">Committee 1</td>
   </tr>